3mdeb/news-and-ideas/blog/content/post/2020-04-14-Hummingboard-Buildroot-Yocto.md

 ## Introduction
-In this article, I will describe differences between two types of system images, i.e. SolidRun and Yocto.
+In this article, I will describe differences between two types of system images, i.e. Buildroot and Yocto.
 I was using a HummingBoard Pulse as a platform for my work.
 Wide description of a board you can found on [this](https://developer.solid-run.com/knowledge-base/hummingboard-pulse-getting-started/) website.
 After reading this, you will better understand which basics components are important for building own Linux distribution and how to use tools to do it.